vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/webhook-behaviors.md

 5. Trust Slack server SSL certificate

     In order to be able to send data to Slack, the Slack server SSL certificate must be trusted.
-More information on managing SSL certificates in Cloud Director can be found [here](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80B4CB1C-9353-4EB9-8557-4F6705949D0F.html).
+More information on managing SSL certificates in VMware Cloud Director can be found [here](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80B4CB1C-9353-4EB9-8557-4F6705949D0F.html).

 6. Create a RDE Type implementing the newly created interface